 Aimed fairly squarely at vloggers and content-creator types, the E-PL9 is also a smart choice for those wanting a boost from their smartphone.
 It doesn’t have a viewfinder, but if you’re coming from a phone, you probably don’t mind so much.
 The sensor is one of the smallest here, but unless you’re consistently shooting in low-light situations, that’s not going to be a huge deal breaker.
 The trade off is that you get a pleasingly small system, which can be expanded via similarly small lenses as you grow with it.
 The addition of 4K video compared with its predecessor - the E-PL8 - is a bonus too.

 A good way to get a good deal when looking for your first camera is to seek out slightly older models.
-The Panasonic GX80 fits this brief perfectly, getting towards being three years old now.
+The Panasonic GX80 fits this brief perfectly, despite being about five years old now.
 That means you can pick it up for a fraction of its original price, but still lots of benefits over using your smartphone.
 This cute little compact system camera is ideal for travelling and comes with a range of modes to help you get the best pictures, moving up to more advanced options once you know what you’re doing.
 Movie makers and vloggers may also be tempted by the 4K video recording, and it helps that it looks cute too.